The Sacred Forest of Kpassè

 The Initiates: Guardians of the Secret

-During this time, they learn the "secret language" of Vodun, the medicinal uses of the forest, and the histories of their ancestors.
-They emerge transformed, marked by subtle scarifications, with new names and new roles in the community.
+During this time, they learn the secret language of Vodun, the medicinal uses of the forest's hundreds of plant species, and the histories of their ancestors.
+They emerge transformed — marked by subtle scarifications, with new names and new roles in the community.
 The Sacred Forest is the womb of Ouidah's identity.

 The Challenge of Preservation